A celebration FROM THE HELPMANN AWARDS of some the best music theatre produced in Australia over the last TEN years

 DONATE HERE or follow the links on abfnsw.org/curtain

-Between the two productions they revisit much-loved shows including Phantom of the Opera, Les Misérables, Mary Poppins, The Lion King, Matilda, Kinky Boots, Aladdin, Billy Elliott, My Fair Lady, The Rocky Horror Show and many more.
+Between the two productions, you can revisit much-loved shows including Phantom of the Opera, Les Misérables, Mary Poppins, The Lion King, Matilda, Kinky Boots, Aladdin, Billy Elliott, My Fair Lady, The Rocky Horror Show and many more.

 Sing along with your favourite stars of the Australian stage including Reg Livermore AO, Jemma Rix, Hayden Tee, iOTA, Paul Capsis, Esther Hannaford, Eddie Perfect, Kate Ceberano AM and Genevieve Lemon.

-The concept was devised and produced by David Mitchell and Helpmann’s producer Jon Nicholls to raise funds to support the many actors, dancers, singers, creatives and technicians who create the musicals we love.
-While the curtains in our theatres are closed our performing artists need financial assistance to help them survive this difficult time.
-The producers joined forces with the presenting Arts venues, Live Performance Australia, the Helpmann Awards, the Media Entertainment & Arts Alliance to support the cause.
+The concept was devised and produced by David Mitchell and Helpmann’s producer Jon Nicholls to raise funds to support the many actors, dancers, singers, creatives and technicians who all contribute to the musicals we love.
+While the curtains in our theatres are closed our performing artists need financial assistance to help them cope through this difficult time.
+The producers joined forces with the presenting Arts venues, Live Performance Australia, the Helpmann Awards and Media Entertainment & Arts Alliance to support the cause.

 The Actors Benevolent Fund of NSW is accepting donations to be shared with the Benevolent Funds, Trusts and organisations around Australia.
-You can show your appreciation by donating on the Actors Benevolent Fund Campaigns page now or at any time on our campaigns page.
+You can show your appreciation by donating on the Actors Benevolent Fund campaigns page at any time.

-Don’t miss these two great nights, each show is different but both celebrate music theatre and the many talented Australians who make possible the shows so loved by us all.
+Don’t miss these two great broadcasts... each show is different but both celebrate music theatre and the many talented Australians who make possible the shows we all love.

-Each live performance is streamed from the venue web site on the dates following and is then available on demand until December.
+Each performance was streamed live from the venue web site and is available on demand until December